-While in the town of La Fortuna, be sure to spend some time simply people-watching from a bench or grassy spot on the central plaza.
-It’s also worth a quick visit to tour the town’s Catholic church.
-This contemporary church was designed by famous Costa Rican artist Teodorico Quirós, and features an interesting soaring concrete front steeple and clock tower.
+It’s worth a quick visit to tour the town’s Catholic Church, a contemporary church designed by famous Costa Rican artist Teodorico Quirós.
+It features a soaring concrete front steeple and clock tower.

 Experiencing the Volcano ★★★

-Despite its current state of dormancy, climbing Arenal Volcano is neither common nor recommended.
+Despite its current state of dormancy, climbing Arenal Volcano remains illegal.
 Over the years, many daredevil climbers have lost their lives, and others have been severely injured.
-The most recent fatalities occurred in August 2000.
 This is still a very “alive” volcano, with steam vents and a molten core.

-Arenal National Park ★★ ((tel) 2461-8499) constitutes an area of more than 2,880 hectares (7,114 acres), which includes the viewing and parking areas closest to the volcano.
-The park is open daily from 8am to 3:30pm and charges $15 admission per person.
+Arenal National Park ★★ (tel.
+2461-8499; daily 8am–3pm; $15/person) constitutes an area of more than 2,880 hectares (7,114 acres), which includes the viewing and parking areas closest to the volcano.
 The trails through forest and over old lava flows inside the park are gorgeous and fun.
 (Be careful climbing on those volcanic boulders, though.)

 The principal trail inside the park, Sendero Coladas (Lava Flow Trail) ★★, is just under 2km (1.25 miles) long and passes through secondary forest and open savanna.
 At the end of the trail, a short natural stairway takes you to a broad, open lava field left in the wake of a massive 1992 eruption.
-Scrambling over the cooled lava is a real treat, but be careful, as the rocks can be sharp in places.
-Many spots throughout the park offer great views of the volcano, but the closest view can be found at El Mirador (The Lookout) ★, where you not only can see the volcano better, but also can hear it rumble and roar on occasion.
+Scrambling over the cooled lava is a real treat, but be careful—the rocks can be sharp in places.
+Many spots throughout the park offer great views of the volcano, but the closest view can be found at El Mirador (The Lookout) ★.
 From the parking lot near the trail head for the Lava Flow Trail, you have the option of hiking or driving the 1km (.6 mile) to El Mirador.

 Especially for Kids

-Located a couple of miles outside of La Fortuna, the Ecocentro Danaus ★ (tel.
-2479-7019; www.ecocentrodanaus.com) is a private biological reserve and sustainable tourism project, which offers educational and engaging tours.
+Located a couple of miles outside La Fortuna, the Ecocentro Danaus ★ (tel.
+8588-9314; daily 8am–4pm; tours $30–$58) is a private biological reserve and sustainable tourism project, which offers educational and engaging tours.
 Among the attractions here are a butterfly garden and reproduction center, botanical and medicinal plant gardens, and a small museum honoring the local Maleku indigenous culture.
-It’s open daily from 8am to 4pm, and admission is $17, including a 90-minute guided tour; or $12 for a self-guided visit.
-Night tours ($37) are offered by reservation.
+Night tours ($45) are offered by reservation.
 Children 5 to 10 get a 50% discount, and children 4 and under are free.

-Finally, the newest attraction on the block is the Kalambu Hot Springs & Water Park (www.kalambu.com; tel.
-2479-0170; daily 9am–10pm; $32 adults, $16 children).
+Finally, the unique Kalambu Hot Springs & Water Park ★ (see above).
 While most of the other hot springs in the area might have a waterslide or two, this place is a true water park, with several large waterslides and a massive and very entertaining children’s play area and pools.
 The latter includes a giant bucket that is constantly filled and then dumped on everyone below.
 There are also a few quieter pool and hot spring areas.
-If you enter after 5pm, the entrance is $20 adult and $10 children.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.